oracle/oci-service-broker/charts/oci-service-broker/docs/atp.md

 - Creating a ServiceBinding resource.
 This will create a Kubernetes secret with the credentials/configurations.
 - The user needs to mount the credentials/configurations into the containers so that application can use this configuration.

-A sample Kubernetes resource yaml to create binding.
+A sample Kubernetes resource yaml to create binding:

 ```bash
 cat oci-service-broker/samples/atp/atp-binding-plain.yaml